rcorrei4/aliscript/README.md

 # Aliscript

+### This script is now working anymore because of the captcha protection!

 ## Setup

 I made this script to create accounts on Aliexpress and use this accounts to lower the price of a product that I wanted.